IQSS/datafest/multiple_approaches_combining_data/combining_data.md

 ## Section 3: Using the Database within R, Python, & Stata
 ---
-teaching: 20
+teaching: 20 minutes
-exercises: 10
+exercises: 10 minutes
-questions:
-- "How can I access databases from scripts and programs written in Python, R, Stata, or other languages?"
-objectives:
-- "Write short programs that execute SQL queries."
-- "Trace the execution of a program that contains an SQL query."
-keypoints:
-- "General-purpose languages have libraries for accessing databases."
-- "To connect to a database, a program must use a library specific to that database manager."
-- "These libraries use a connection-and-cursor model." what we won't cover:
-- "Programs can read query results in batches or all at once."
-- "Queries should be written using parameter substitution, not string formatting."
 ---

+> Questions:
+> - "How can I access databases from scripts and programs written in Python, R, Stata, or other languages?"
+> objectives:
+> - "Write short programs that execute SQL queries."
+> - "Trace the execution of a program that contains an SQL query."
+> Keypoints:
+> - "General-purpose languages have libraries for accessing databases."
+> - "To connect to a database, a program must use a library specific to that database manager."
+> - "These libraries use a connection-and-cursor model."
+> What we won't cover:
+> - "Programs can read query results in batches or all at once."
+> - "Queries should be written using parameter substitution, not string formatting."

 ### Moving to R (dplyr), Python, and Stata for accessing local/remote DB